patternfly/training-scenarios/html-css/building-blocks/step3-instructions.md

 2) <strong>Add the bullseye class to the card.</strong>

-This will allow the card to be centered horizontally and vertically on the page.
+This will center the card horizontally and vertically on the page.

 Find the outermost `<div>` wrapper for the card and add the class `pf-l-bullseye`.